In combination with trastuzumab

 • Permanently discontinue TUKYSA in patients unable to tolerate 150 mg orally, twice daily

-Trastuzumab dosing can be modified in accordance with its Prescribing Information
+Trastuzumab dosing may be modified in accordance with its Prescribing Information

 Email icon